LUCID TRADING ARTICLE · ACCOUNTS

 $1,000 MLL, EOD trailing, no daily loss limit.
 I'll break down the exact mechanics in the drawdown section below, but the short version: your trailing stop resets once per day at market close.
 Intraday dips don't move it.

 No DLL means you won't get soft-breached for having a bad morning session.
 If you can survive within the overall $1,000 MLL, you're fine.
-That single rule makes LucidFlex the most forgiving 25K option for traders who have volatile intraday swings but recover by close.
+That single rule makes LucidFlex the most forgiving 25K option for traders whose sessions swing hard and close green, as long as those swings stay clear of the $1,000 MLL itself.
+Reaching the MLL breaches the account in the moment, close or no close.

 Contract Limits

 On a 25K account, I strongly recommend trading micros only.
-Two minis on ES is roughly $25 per tick per contract, so $50/tick total.
-With only $1,000 of drawdown, that gives you 20 ticks of room.
-That's nothing on ES.
-Four candles on a 1-minute chart and you're breached.
+ES minis run $12.50 per tick, so two of them put $25 on every tick.
+With only $1,000 of drawdown, that gives you 40 ticks of room, which is 10 points on ES.
+That's nothing.
+Three or four candles on a 1-minute chart and you're breached.

 Micros on MNQ or MES give you $0.50 or $1.25 per tick per contract.
 Even scaling into 10-15 micros, your per-tick risk stays manageable relative to the $1,000 buffer.